c6o/docs/docs/_fragments/app-install.md

 To install the full Desktop application and CLI, visit our [Getting Started](https://www.codezero.io/get-started) page, and install the appropriate installer for your Operating System.

-Alternatively, to install CodeZero via the command line, run:
+Alternatively, to install Codezero via the command line, run:

 ```bash
 curl -L https://releases.codezero.io/install.sh | /bin/bash